 Who did Dong Han love–Zi Yan or Yong Mei?
 Many had asked this question on The New World Facebook page.
 Pan Bo Xi had posted a picture of Dong Han and Zi Yan as the final moments of the drama were airing.
 When he was asked, he had said whichever picture he posted, that was the answer.
 (Go here.)
 During the flashback of their face-off scene, Dong Han had told Zi Yan that their relationship had never changed.
 That was the obvious answer.
 Even if he had cared enough for Yong Mei, but with his words, it was mostly because of the baby (and possibly guilt from using her).

-Was it Zi Hong’s mother’s fault that the accident of 20 years ago happened?
-Well, I’m not trying to blame the poor old woman here, but Zi Hong said it himself in episode 15 that it could be an accident or not, because of how he and his mother might be the target of the ‘warning.’
+Was it Zi Hong’s mother’s fault that the accident of twenty years ago happened?
+Well, I’m not trying to blame the poor old woman here, but Zi Hong said it himself in episode 15 that it could be an accident or not, because of how he and his mother might be the target of the “warning.”
 It might as well be so, but those other two families were seriously unlucky.
-Moral of the story: stay away from married men!
+Moral of the story: Stay away from married men!
 I don’t care how talented they are or like how it seemed that their married life didn’t look too happy or whatever else.
 They chose it.
 Don’t justify their actions or yours if you wanted to step toward that path.
 (And this was the other reason why I hated that Dong Han’s story sort of sounded like Jiang Jian Ming’s too.
-Not married but it made it similar with the triangle and all.
-I don’t care if Yong Mei threw herself in front of him, he could say ‘no’ or stop her.
-So yeah, I’m not going to blame her only just because of my biases, I’m blaming his lack of control too.)
+Not married but it made it similar to the triangle and all.
+I don’t care if Yong Mei threw herself in front of him, he could say “no” or stop her.
+So yeah, I’m not going to blame her only just because of my biases, I’m blaming his lack of self-control too.)

-If the series is cut back to 8 episodes, I think it would be a lot better and more enduring, even with the current ending–more or less.
+If the series is cut back to eight episodes, I think it would be a lot better and more enduring, even with the current ending–more or less.
 Just cut out some unnecessary bantering and some rehashed of information.
-I didn’t need 15 episodes to tell me it was all because of some stupid misunderstanding.
+I didn’t need fifteen episodes to tell me it was all because of some stupid misunderstanding.
 Lives were lost, people were hurt.
-How could the ones who were victims ended up paying for it while the others whom had–even if unintentionally–caused the pain live so freely?
+How could the ones who were victims end up paying for it while the others who had–even if unintentionally–caused the pain lived so freely?
 (It didn’t count that Mrs. Jiang finally confessed, it was too late.)
 I didn’t even know why there were some details that were added if the Jiang weren’t that guilty about the whole matter, like how they paid Zhang Guo Tang off and didn’t tell Chief Zheng or the other police officers about it.
-Well, Zhang Guo Tang was crazy, but the constant hiding stuffs from the others made it harder for them to move forward with their investigation or knowing what to expect.
+Well, Zhang Guo Tang was crazy, but the constant hiding stuff from the others made it harder for them to move forward with their investigation or knowing what to expect.

 *All images were captured by DTLCT